 Mile 113 (Optional): Bear left onto River Rd (dirt).
 It is easy to spot this, as there is a large traffic arrow indicating the right curve of VT-100, while River Rd continues straight ahead.
 This detour not only knocks off the toughest part of the Killington climb; it is quite scenic as it winds through a small gorge.
-The dirt should be smooth and easy on standard road tires.
+The dirt should be okay on standard road tires.
 The dirt turns to excellent pavement in four miles.
 Turn left at the end of the road to rejoin VT-100 & US-4.
 Most riders opt to remain on VT-100 and turn left at the top of the hill, where it joins US-4 at mile 116.
 (Bike shop to the right on US-4.)
+There may be shoulder construction on the US-4 descent, placing cyclists in the vehicle lane.